 Many of the underlying drivers of vulnerability, including poorly managed urban development, are increasing, resulting in vulnerability increasing in many countries and regions of the world.
 While evidence suggests that wealthier, well governed countries are able to reduce disaster risks, some countries have exhibited rapid economic growth in the last few decades without a commensurable rate of vulnerability reduction.

 How humanitarian assistance practices may sometimes exacerbate vulnerability

 A paper finds that a simplistic understanding of vulnerability - that people with higher losses are more vulnerable and deserve more assistance in comparison to those who suffer lower losses - tends to favour well-off people, as they own (and lose) more physical assets.
 This understanding is shared between various actors and stakeholders, enabling the elite to privilege themselves, both in terms of material benefits and influential positions.

-Furthermore, The reliance of local humanitarian organisations on external actors, such as national governments and donors for funding and legitimacy further hindered contextual understandings of disaster vulnerability.
-These result in failing to address the socio-political drivers of vulnerability but also contributed to the exacerbation of vulnerability through reinforcing inequitable village-level and cross-scalar authority relations.
+Furthermore, the reliance of some local humanitarian organisations on external actors, such as national governments and donors for funding and legitimacy may further hinder contextual understandings of disaster vulnerability.
+These may result in failing to address the socio-political drivers of vulnerability but also can contribute to the exacerbation of vulnerability through reinforcing inequitable village-level and cross-scalar authority relations.

 Why does vulnerability matter?